gregorkb/semipadd2pop/README.md

 ![](README_files/figure-markdown_strict/semipadd2pop-1.png)

-The `semipadd2pop_cv_adapt` function fits sparse semiparametric regression models to two data sets with some common covariates with the tuning parameters governing sparsity and penalization towards similar fitting of common effect chosen via crossvalidation.
+The `semipadd2pop_cv_adapt` function fits sparse semiparametric regression models to two data sets with some common covariates.
+It choosing values of the tuning parameters governing sparsity and penalization towards similar fitting of common effects via crossvalidation.

-The following code generates two synthetic data sets with continuous responses using the `get_semipadd2pop_data` and uses the `semipadd2pop_cv_adapt` function to fit a sparse semiparametric regression models for the two data sets.
+The following code generates two synthetic data sets with continuous responses using the `get_semipadd2pop_data` function and uses the `semipadd2pop_cv_adapt` function to fit a sparse semiparametric regression models for the two data sets.
 The tuning parameters governing sparsity and penalization towards similarity in the fitted effects of